-Kurt M. Campbell is Chairman and Chief Executive Officer of The Asia Group, LLC, a strategic advisory and investment group specializing in the dynamic and fast growing Asia Pacific region.
+Kurt M. Campbell is chairman and CEO of The Asia Group, LLC, a strategic advisory and investment group specializing in the dynamic and fast growing Asia Pacific region.

-He also serves as Co-Chairman of the Board of the Center for a New American Security and writes a regular column for the Financial Times of London as part of “The A-List.”
-He is on the Board of Directors for Standard Chartered Bank of London as well as MetLife Insurance.
-He is a member of the Council on Foreign Relations, the International Institute for Strategic Studies in London and the Trilateral Commission.
-Dr. Campbell is also a senior advisor to the 100,000 Strong Foundation, which seeks to strengthen U.S.-China ties through study abroad programs, as well as serving on the Board of Directors at the National Committee on United States-China Relations.
-Dr. Campbell is also a Member of the Advisory Board of the UC San Diego School of International Relations and Pacific Studies and is a Member of the Advisory Board of the Association of Marshall Scholars.
+He also serves as co-chairman of the board of the Center for a New American Security and writes a regular column for the Financial Times of London as part of “The A-List.”
+He is on the board of directors for Standard Chartered Bank of London as well as MetLife Insurance.
+He is a member of the Council on Foreign Relations, the International Institute for Strategic Studies in London, and the Trilateral Commission.
+Dr. Campbell is also a senior advisor to the 100,000 Strong Foundation, which seeks to strengthen U.S.-China ties through study abroad programs, as well as serving on the board of directors at the National Committee on United States-China Relations.
+Dr. Campbell is also a member of the advisory board of the UC San Diego School of International Relations and Pacific Studies and of the Association of Marshall Scholars.
 In addition, he is writing a book about his experiences in the Obama Administration working on Asia, entitled The Pivot.

-From 2009 to 2013, he served as the Assistant Secretary of State for East Asian and Pacific Affairs, where he is widely credited as being a key architect of the “pivot to Asia.”
+From 2009 to 2013, he served as the assistant secretary of state for East Asian and Pacific affairs, where he is widely credited as being a key architect of the “pivot to Asia.”
 In this capacity, Dr. Campbell advanced a comprehensive U.S. strategy that took him to every corner of the Asia-Pacific region where he was a tireless advocate for American interests, particularly the promotion of trade and investment.
 His vision and leadership were essential in the Administration’s efforts to strengthen security alliances and partnerships from Northeast to Southeast Asia and throughout the Indo-Pacific region.
-He was a central figure in advancing the U.S.-China relationship, including overseeing the annual Strategic and Economic Dialogue, helped usher in a new era of robust U.S. engagement with the Association of Southeast Asian Nations, through the Lower Mekong Initiative and the East Asia Summit, and advocated for deeper American economic engagement and commercial ties in the Asia-Pacific Economic Cooperation meetings.
+He was a central figure in advancing the U.S.-China relationship, including overseeing the annual Strategic and Economic Dialogue, helping to usher in a new era of robust U.S. engagement with the Association of Southeast Asian Nations through the Lower Mekong Initiative and the East Asia Summit, and advocating for deeper American economic engagement and commercial ties in the Asia-Pacific Economic Cooperation meetings.
 Dr. Campbell is credited with spearheading President Obama’s and Secretary Clinton’s initial diplomatic outreach to Burma that led to the historic normalization of bilateral ties between the United States and Myanmar.
 In acknowledgement for his contributions in advancing U.S. national interests in Asia, he was awarded the Secretary of State’s Distinguished Service Award (2013) — the nation’s highest diplomatic honor.

 Dr. Campbell previously served in several capacities in government, including as deputy assistant secretary of defense for Asia and the Pacific, director on the National Security Council Staff, deputy special counselor to the president for NAFTA in the White House, and White House fellow at the Department of the Treasury.
 He was concurrently an officer in the U.S. Navy Reserves, serving on surface ships, on the Joint Chiefs of Staff and in the Chief of Naval Operations Special Strategic Advisory Unit.
 For his service, he received Georgetown University’s Asia Service Award, the State Department Honor Award, and the Department of Defense Medals for Distinguished Public Service and for Outstanding Public Service.

-He received his B.A. from the University of California, San Diego, a Certificate in music and political philosophy from the University of Erevan in Soviet Armenia, and his Doctorate in International Relations from Brasenose College at Oxford University where he was a Distinguished Marshall Scholar.
+He received his B.A. from the University of California, San Diego, a certificate in music and political philosophy from the University of Erevan in Soviet Armenia, and his PhD in international relations from Brasenose College at Oxford University, where he was a Distinguished Marshall Scholar.